outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - the reason to call something a perspective is if it highlights a priority or prioritized structure in a way that adds value by filtering out other structures, and filtering is a very useful function that is frequently used in other problem-solving processes, like the problem-solving intent 'filter the solution space' or any call to the 'find' or 'identify' functions

     - add to solution automation workflows

+      - combine a partially implemented interface query with gaps in implementation left for variation, where the sections implemented are known to be optimal for various sub-intents of the interface query
+        - the pieces that are implemented can be on different interaction levels of the interface query
+        - generalization:
+          - this can be generalized to other interactions between problem/solution structures which have clearly optimal implementations of sections of the interaction
+          - it can be generalized further to other structures than 'partial subset', such as known optimal 'sequences' of problem/solution interactions or known optimal 'combinations' of problem/solution interactions

       - interface structures that are adjacent (immediately preceding/following) to a solution so as to be causative or indicative of a solution can be identified as predictors or generators or identifiers of solution structures
         - if there's a perspective, function, change, pattern, etc that is often found around solutions, those can be used according to their position as predictors/generators/identifiers
         - this is similar to 'applying the solution as a symmetry or interface around which changes are applied while still qualifying as a solution', but applying the solution as a base or center where other objects relevant to it are adjacent, which may or may not be solutions, as a merged interface structure involving a combination of multiple interfaces, although the surrounding structures may also qualify as solutions